Blog Posts – Occasionally, I post articles about practice tips and miscellaneous tools.

 Practice Sightreading – Often overlooked, sightreading plays an important part in the development of all musicians.
 This resource can generate rhythmic and melodic exercises of various difficulties to keep you on your toes!

-Tuning Drones – These cello drones are wonderful for intonation practice.
-Fantastic for playing underneath scales, buzzing, or while making music out of simple melodies.
+Tuning Drones – These drones are wonderful for intonation practice.
+Try playing underneath scales, buzzing, or while playing simple melodies.

-K & M Trombone Stands – These stands have been unbelievably helpful to myself and many of my students.
+Trombone Stands – These stands have been unbelievably helpful to myself and many of my students.
 Simply having your instrument ready to go at all times is so helpful in squeezing in practice sessions that might not happen otherwise!
-The heavy-duty model is, in my opinion, the best stand I’ve ever used, but a little heavy/bulky for most purposes.
-Unless you play bass trombone, the standard model will suffice.
-I use “bone socks” on each of my stands because they prevent moisture from causing the bell and rubber cups to stick a little bit – not entirely necessary, but a nice add-on.
+I like them so much, I ended up writing an entire blog post comparing the different ones I’ve used.

 Tuner/Metronome Combo – Having one device that handles both of these functions is great.
 Many smartphones have free tuner and metronome apps but, because of the temptation for distraction and the improved tuner quality of a standalone device, I often recommend a dedicated device like the following Korg tuners.
 A contact/clip-on microphone is not necessary but can be handy in a loud environment.